fieldtrip/website/tutorial/distributedcomputing_parfor.md

         cfg = [];
         avgFICplanarComb = ft_combineplanar(cfg, avgFICplanar);

-        %% Save subject results
+        % Save subject results
-        allsubj_FIC_pc{i_set} = avgFICplanarComb;
+        allsubj_result{subjectnr} = avgFICplanarComb;

-        %% HERE you would definitely save the results to file, in a non-tutorial script, since this is the end of the per-subject analysis end
+        % HERE you would definitely save the results to file end

-    %% Calculate grand average
-    cfg = [];
+    % Calculate the grand average over multiple subjects cfg = [];
     cfg.channel   = 'all';
     cfg.latency   = 'all';
     cfg.parameter = 'avg';
-    grandavgFIC  = ft_timelockgrandaverage(cfg, allsubj_FIC_pc{:});
+    grandavgFIC  = ft_timelockgrandaverage(cfg, allsubj_result{:});

-    %% HERE you would save the grandaverage results to file, in a non-tutorial script
+    % HERE you would save the grand average to file

     cfg = [];
     cfg.showlabels  = 'yes';
     cfg.layout      = 'CTF151_helmet.mat';
-    figure; % Create a fresh figure for the next plot ft_multiplotER(cfg, grandavgFIC)
+    cfg.figure      = figure; % Create a fresh figure
+    ft_multiplotER(cfg, grandavgFIC)

 ## Error handling and saving results to file in (parallel) loops

-Below an example that adds several improvements over the previous code, to show additional considerations when creating an analysis script.
-Note that most of these improvements are also beneficial in regular analysis scripts, not just when doing parallel loops.
+Below an example analysis script that addresses several improvements and considerations.
+Most of these improvements are also beneficial in regular analysis scripts, not just when doing parallel loops.

 -   Use separate files/scripts for the per-subject analysis part and for the analysis part that works on combined results
--   Use a single variable with the base path, and construct all other file and directory paths relative to that variable
+-   Use a single variable with the base path and construct all other file and directory paths relative to that variable
 -   Use the try-catch construct within the loop
--   Make sure the output directory exists by always doing mkdir (which will do-nothing when already available)
+-   Make sure the output directory always exists by doing mkdir, this will do nothing when already available
 -   Save intermediate and final results to file
--   Check results after the end of the per-subject loop, because when a lot of subjects are analysed, any error messages displayed during the loop might be missed
+-   Check results after the per-subject loop: when a lot of subjects are analysed, any error messages displayed during the loop might be missed
 -   Check the per-subject input before doing the combined analysis
 -   Use fullfile() when working with filenames and directory paths

 When done correctly, all problematic subjects will be known after just one run of the script.
-It is then still needed to go over the subjects in the problem list to see what is wrong, and whether it can be fixed, or the subject should be excluded.
+It is then still needed to go over the subjects in the problem list to see what is wrong, and whether the script can be improved, whether exceptions for the subject can be handled, or whether the subject should be excluded from further analysis.

 ### Exercise

 {% include markup/info %}
--   Add SubjectSEF in the middle of the list of datasets, observe what happens.
+-   Add SubjectSEF in the middle of the list of allsubj_dataset, observe what happens.
 -   What results are available in the output directory?
 What are the differences with the previous implementations?
 {% include markup/end %}

-    %% Set base path information
-    is_pool_remote = false; % Set this to true when using a remote cluster for the parallel computations if is_pool_remote
-        % The base path on the remote machine, to be used within the parallel loop base_path = 'PUT CORRECT BASE PATH ON REMOTE MACHINE HERE'; %#ok<UNRCH>
-    else
-        % The base path on the local machine base_path = pwd();
+    % Set the base path, the example here assumes that teh data is on a shared network drive base_path = pwd();
-    end

-    %% Loop over subjects
+    nsubj = 5;
-    subjects = {'Subject01', 'Subject02', 'Subject03', 'Subject04'};
+    allsubj_id = {'Subject01', 'Subject02', 'Subject03', 'Subject04', 'SubjectSEF'};
-    nr_subjects = length(subjects);
-    allsubj_FIC_result_available = false(1, nr_subjects); % Initialize the output variable
+    allsubj_succes = false(1, nsubj); % Initialize the output variable

+    % Loop over subjects
-    parfor i_set = 1:nr_subjects
+    parfor subjectnr = 1:nsubj

-        %% Select current subject
+        % Select current subject
         % Get the info of the subject for this loop iteration
-        % In this case, only the dataset name subjectinfo = subjects{i_set};
+        % In this case, only the dataset name subjectid = allsubj_id{subjectnr};

         try
-            % Create the directory where the results will be saved save_file_directory = fullfile(base_path, 'results', subjectinfo);
+            % Create the directory where the results will be saved rawdata_directory = base_path;
-            mkdir(save_file_directory);
+            result_directory = fullfile(base_path, 'results', subjectid);
+            mkdir(result_directory);

-            %% Trial definition
+            % Trial definition
             cfg                     = [];
-            cfg.dataset             = strcat(subjectinfo, '.ds');
+            cfg.dataset             = fullfile(rawdata_directory, [subjectid '.ds']);
             cfg.trialfun            = 'ft_trialfun_general';          % this is the default
             cfg.trialdef.eventtype  = 'backpanel trigger';
             cfg.trialdef.eventvalue = [3 5 9];                        % condition are: 3 = fully incongruent (FIC), 5 = initially congruent (IC), 9 = fully congruent (FC)